Mutual Benefit Life Insurance Company: Landmark buildings

 Mutual Benefit commissioned a number of landmark buildings in Newark for their headquarters.

-After outgrowing previous locations at Broad and Market (from the 1845 founding to 1848), then another ten years in the Insurance Buildings on Market Street, the company built a headquarters at the corner of Broad and Clinton in 1858.
+After outgrowing previous locations at Broad and Market (from the 1845 founding to 1848), then another ten years in the Insurance Buildings on Market Street, the company built a headquarters at the corner of Broad and Clinton Streets in 1858.
 The architect is unknown.

 In 1904, Mutual Benefit pulled down the 1858 structure and commissioned a replacement through competition.
 The winner was architect George B. Post, who planned a neo-classical structure for eight stories, giant order Corinthian columns, and a $1,000,000 budget.
 Because the site was diagonally opposite a set of commanding, fortress-like buildings for the Prudential Headquarters, also designed by Post, a contrasting identity was a key requirement: "The problem was to design a building as different as possible from the Prudential Building, and at the same time make it indicative of the strength and greatness of an important insurance company."

 The company's uptown headquarters building at 300 Broadway in Newark was designed by locally important architects John H. & Wilson C. Ely.
 Finished in 1925, it's listed in the National Register of Historic Places.
 In the mid 1950s the building was sold to the Archdiocese of Newark and served as home to Essex Catholic High School until 1979.
 The building was again sold, and as of 2018 serves as a nursing home.